w3c/wot-marketing/material/wot_explainer_notes.md

 ## Scene 8
 ![Scene08](script_images/Scene08.png)
 * Spoken:
-    - Instead of creating a proprietary solution (he) leverages the WoT methodology to create IoT building blocks that extend his already existing Web technologies portfolio
+    - Instead of creating a proprietary solution (he) leverages the WoT methodology to create IoT building blocks that extend (his) already existing Web technologies portfolio
        - Alt: Instead of creating a proprietary solution, the developers use the WoT methodology to create IoT building blocks.
-       - Alt: These building blocks extend their existing Web technologies portfolio
+       - Alt: These building blocks extend their existing Web technologies portfolio.
     - Thing Descriptions, application templates, and semantics are now same class portfolio members as HTML pages, Javascript snippets, or CSS from his former projects
-       - Alt: Thing Descriptions, application templates, and IoT semantics are now in the same portfolio of reusable modules as
+       - Alt: Thing Descriptions, WoT application templates, and IoT semantics are now in the same portfolio of reusable modules as
-         HTML pages, Javascript snippets, or CSS from former projects
+         HTML pages, Javascript packages, or CSS from former projects
 * Staging:
     - Show a structure being built from a collection of blocks
     - Intel is not allowed to use the word "leverage" in communication...